18 December, 2010

 At this point, the taste can only be described as nasty.
 I wait half an hour for the taste to settle so I can gently fine-tune the seasoning.
 I also add a teaspoon or tablespoon of brown sugar to take the edge of the tomato taste.
 If it still needs salt I might just reduce the stock more or add salt.
 I only needed to add salt for the second competition.

-About a half an hour before serving, I toast the cumin in a pan and crush them with the mortar and pestle.
-Add that and then it’s hands off, except for the heat.
+About half an hour before serving, I toast the cumin in a pan and crush them with the mortar and pestle.
+Add that and then it’s hands-off, except for the heat.
 Depending on the peppers used, there should be a nice background heat.
 You might want to kick it up a notch but don’t make it burn.
 People aren’t expecting pain.
 I add a bit of Sriracha, some fresh ground black pepper.
-I have since learned that white pepper is often used because it lights up the entire mouth but doesn’t give you the 3rd degree burn.
+I have since learned that white pepper is often used because it lights up the entire mouth but doesn’t give you the 3rd-degree burn.

 Results: Two People’s Choice awards!

-For both competitions I won People’s Choice awards by an overwhelming margins, but the judges saw things a bit differently.
-In my first competition I was in a three-way tie for 11th place; hardly exemplary in a field of fifteen.
-But in my second go-round I landed in 2nd place out of 13.
-Much better, but there’s still first place to shoot for.
+For both competitions, I won People’s Choice awards by an overwhelming majority, but the judges saw things a bit differently.
+In my first competition, I was in a three-way tie for 11th place; hardly exemplary in a field of fifteen.
+But in my second go-round, I landed in 2nd place out of 13.
+Much better, but there’s still the first place to shoot for.